daveshap/maragi_sensor_audio/README.md

 ## Output

-Publishes raw audio to any service that registers "raw_audio" as an input
+Publishes raw audio to any service that registers "raw_audio" as an input.
+Uses HTTP PUT.

 Field | Description
 --- | ---